 Electrical Engineering Accreditation

-The Bachelor of Science in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Electrical Engineering degree program is accredited by the Engineering Accreditation Commission of ABET.

 ABET Accreditation Guidelines